wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/finance-unified-customer-profile/includes/5-extend.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of University Enrollment added as a type in the Education category.](../media/education-university-enrollment.png)](../media/education-university-enrollment.png#lightbox)

-Congratulations, you have extended the Unified customer profile application to edit controls on the view and add new life event configurations.
+**Congratulations**, you have extended the Unified customer profile application to edit controls on the view and add new life event configurations.